 Finally, we could make sure we have fast enough switching to be able to quickly take our reserve connections in use; maybe upgrading some of the manual disconnectors to remote ones and maybe even a recloser on the normal downstream side of the hospital.
 This would help to eliminate possible reclosings contributed from the downstream line sections.
 And, of course; the hospital itself has to check that the standby generators are always in a good shape and that the most critical instruments are backed up with UPS (uninterruptible power supply) to help overcome, e.g., voltage dips originating from the subtransmission side.

 As we see, there are many alternative means to consider while aiming towards more reliable electricity supply of critical network customers - what would you propose?
-Perhaps RNA could reach its helping hand to get a good grip of this all.
+Could risk-based asset management be the key to improved efficiency on all your invested resources?

 You may also like